BSc(Hons) Public Health (Specialist Community Public Health Nursing)

 Learning and Teaching

-A range of teaching and learning methods are used including formal lectures, seminars, enquiry-based and online learning, project work, individual self-directed study and assignment preparation.
-Students are encouraged to draw on their own and colleagues' existing experience in the learning process.
+A range of teaching and learning methods are used including formal lectures, small group seminars, enquiry-based and online learning, project work, individual self-directed study and assignment preparation.
+We'll encourage you to draw on your their own and your colleagues' experiences in the learning process.

-To facilitate learning in practice you will be allocated a practice teacher who is qualified in your chosen practice area (health visiting or school nursing), by the seconding or sponsoring health organisation.
+To facilitate learning in practice, you'll be allocated a practice assessor, qualified in your chosen practice area (health visiting, school nursing or occupational health nursing), by your seconding or sponsoring health organisation.

 - Critical reflection on practice and learning